 You should expect large crowds, especially on the weekends.
 There will be road congestion and hotel rates will be at their highest.

 However, despite this fact, I have to confess that fall is truly our favorite time to visit the Smokies.
 We’ve been at least once yearly during the fall for the past 15 years and don’t anticipate changing that.

 The best time to visit the Smoky Mountains for Fall colors is between mid-October and November!

-Despite the larger crowds, the draw of the Smoky Mountains in the fall is too hard to resist.
-This is when the Smoky Mountains make their brightest debut.
+Despite the larger crowds, the draw of the Smokies in the fall is hard to resist.
+This is when they make their brightest debut.

 Does it Snow In The Smoky Mountains?